Charlaxy/katacoda-scenarios/aspnet-openshift-katacoda/1upload.md

 #### Deploying .NET Core S2I

 The first thing that we'll need to add is the [.NET Core source-to-image (s2i)](https://raw.githubusercontent.com/redhat-developer/s2i-dotnetcore/master/dotnet_imagestreams.json).
 The quickest way to do that will be by navigating to the link, and copying all from the JSON file.
-Next, select the **Import YAML / JSON** tab, and paste the code from the JSON into the form.
+Next, select the **Import YAML / JSON** tab, and paste the code from the JSON in the previous link into the form.
 Click **Create**.

 After you receive a message that says "Creating resources in project..." click **Add to Project** to return to the **Browse Catalog** view.
 Now, you should see .NET as an option.
 You're on your way!